This section is for attacking a planet by ground assault. The prior section is for attacking a planet from orbit.

 The flight would be limited to a maximum of 3-g acceleration, so the troops would not be too damaged to deploy and fight.
 It would reach an apogee of 127 nautical miles.
 Flight time would be about 26 minutes for 3750 nautical miles.
 When it approached the ground it would have enough fuel to hover for about 30 seconds and "translate" (i.e., move sideways) about 300 meters to find a suitable landing spot.
 You never know when the planned touch-down spot might be full of hostile troops.

 It also would be possible for Ithacus to launch into a low polar orbit and loiter there.
-This would make the range global, and wage psychological warfare on the enemy as they nervously watched the orbital Sword of Damocles jam packed with marines.
-Such an orbital launch would reduce the allowable payload.
+This would make the range global.
+It would also wage psychological warfare on the enemy as they nervously watched the orbital Sword of Damocles overhead, jam packed with marines.
+Such an orbital launch would reduce the allowable payload but in certain circumstances may be worth it.

 The fly in the ointment was the unanswered question of how the heck do you get the rocket back home?
 Blasted thing was 64 meters tall.
 Even after it burnt all its fuel and unloaded the troops it still had a mass of 500 metric tons.
 Refueling it and having it rocket back home was out of the question.
 The monster had a thrust of 80,200 kiloNewtons.
-It can only safely take off from a custom build launch pad.
-In theory, if the landing site could be fully secured and if the landing site was reasonable close to a coastal port, Ithacus could be refueled with enough hydrogen to hover and translate to the port.
+It can only safely take off from a custom build launch pad, from a random patch of ground it would just blast a huge crater and topple over.
+In theory, if the landing site could be fully secured and if the landing site was reasonably close to a coastal port, Ithacus could be refueled with enough hydrogen to hover and translate to the port.
 There it could be loaded onto a special transport ship for the journey home.

 For more details about Ithacus, check out Aerospace Projects Review vol 2 number 6.